TurboScriptLang/spec/spec.md

 # <a name="1"/>1 Introduction

-TurboScript designed to fill missing featrures of JavaScript which offered by WebAssembly.
+TurboScript designed to fill missing features of JavaScript which offered by WebAssembly.
 TurboScript's primary goals is to leverage features of WebAssembly while progamming in JavaScript like language.
 This specification provide a complete picture of what TurboScript is and not.
 There is no intention to replace JavaScript or TypeScript with TurboScript.
 Initial version of language will concentrate on parallel programming and SIMD features targeting post-MVP WebAssembly.
 Since language mainly targeting parallel programming features, integration with WebGL Next and WebGPU are in radar.

 TurboScript intented to work closely with JavaScript therefore JavaScript is an integral part of TurboScript.
 TurboScript project can be composed of JavaScript and WebAssembly.
 Since JavaScript is a dyanamic language JavaScript modules in TurboScript can be without types but any intraction with TurboScript modules need to be strongly typed.
 That is any function exporting from JavaScript module need to be strongly typed.